 Necessary steps to fix a dog paw pad injury

 Puppies are unpredictable, and injuries do happen.
 Certainly, if your furry friend experiences a paw pad injury, you want to be able to address the wound as soon as possible.
 If your pet is hurt, in any way always consult your veterinarian before attempting to fix the problem yourself.
 If you find yourself stuck on a trail or unable to visit a vet immediately, there are a few steps you can take first.

 Halvorsen weighs in on the steps to properly tend to the paw pad injury –

 Clean out the wound (as best you can with warm water)

 Seek veterinary care

-Most importantly, reach out to your veterinarian and seek medical care as you don’t want your best mate to get an infection or experience any discomfort.
-Likewise, your veterinarian can provide care, treat the wound, and answer any questions you might have for your best mate’s treatment plan.
+Most importantly, reach out to your veterinarian and seek medical care as you don’t want your best friend to get an infection or experience any discomfort.
+Also, your veterinarian can help provide care, treat the wound, and answer any questions you might have about your pet’s treatment plan.

 Dog paw pad injury: first aid tools for your best friend